 We did not audit the financial statements of Taiwan Biophotonic Corporation (tBPC), which represented the investment in accounted for using equity method of the Company.
 Those statements were audited by another auditor, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for tBPC, is based solely on the report of another auditor.
-The balance of investment in tBPC accounted for using equity method constituted 3.47% and 2.43% of total assets as of December 31, 2020 and 2019, respectively, and the related share of profit and loss of associates accounted for using equity method constituted 12.41% and 6.63% of total loss before tax for the year then ended.
+The balance of investment in tBPC accounted for using equity method constituted 2.37% and 3.47% of total assets as of December 31, 2021 and 2020, respectively, and the absolute amount of the related share of profit and loss of associates accounted for using equity method constituted 32.59% and 12.41% of the absolute amount of total loss before tax for the years then ended, respectively.